SLIP-Group-B-2015/Raspberry_Python/README.md

 ## Environment

-This project is developed using the NetBeans IDE.
+This project is developed using the latest version of the PyCharm IDE.